SihanXU/TransferWiki/docs/schools/osu.md

 1.Official transcripts

-2*.(Additional requirements if you have earned fewer than 30 semester (45 quarter) hours (earned post high school graduation))
+2*.Additional requirements if you have earned fewer than 30 semester (45 quarter) hours (earned post high school graduation):

     High school transcripts

     Official ACT or SAT scores

-3.Additional test scores
+3.Additional test scores:

     TOEFL (internet-based test or internet-based test Home Edition*): 79 or higher

     IELTS or IELTS Indicator*: 6.5 or higher

     ACT: 21 or higher on the English section

     SAT: 27 or higher on the Reading Test

     Duolingo*: 105 or higher